 It is fair to say I have spent most of my bachelor getting excited about the discoveries made about life.
 Most often the first phrase was ‘Brilliant!’ and the second one was ‘Why I haven’t come up with something like this before?
 With my high school knowledge, I should have thought of this even if I couldn’t test it!’.
 After getting the comprehensive history of the field with Cobb’s Life’s Greatest Secret, I know why.

 The way we structure our textbooks leaves no room to learn from failures.
-All the textbooks I have read for courses (maybe most of them not all) contain a never ending information that ends up being boring.
-The path , which led to that information, is never mentioned.
+All the textbooks I have read for courses (maybe most of them not all) contain never-ending information that ends up being boring.
+The path, which led to that information, is never mentioned.
 If mentioned by chance, it doesn’t give the full picture.
-I remember being mesmerized about the Hersey-Chase experiment and how they used a house blender to these experiments.
+I remember being mesmerized by the Hersey-Chase experiment and how they used a house blender for these experiments.
 Couldn’t have been more wrong!
-Not only this experiment wasn’t a conclusive one, at that era about the hereditary material, the choice of equipment also wasn’t a house blender.
+Not only this experiment wasn’t a conclusive one, in that era about the hereditary material, the choice of equipment also wasn’t a house blender.
 Thank you Cobb for waking me up!
 I must say, I loved the note about Chase’s complaints about low pay.

 There is hope in restoring my excitement about science, I just have read more on the path that led to what we know today.
-Then I will find my own path to walk.
+Then I will find my own way to walk.

 Next on the reading list is The Gene 😉